Pan6ora/activity-browser-online/docs/source/usage/api.md

 API.session.list()
 ```

-This can be useful to do complex stuff or create a write an interface in Python.
+This can be useful to do complex stuff or create an interface in Python.

 ## As a Web API

-In an effort to make user able to create web interfaces without using a Python framework the API can also be accessed through web requests.
+In an effort to make people able to create web interfaces without using a Python framework the API can also be accessed through web requests.

 - start the local server with: `ab-online server`
 - send requests on [https://localhost:5000/api/v1](https://localhost:5000/api/v1)